NeoProtect/NeoPlugin/README.md

-# NeoProtect plugin
+# NeoProtect plugin (DEPRECATED, DO NOT USE)

-Official NeoProtect plugin maintained by [EinfacheSache (aka CubeAttack)](https://github.com/EinfacheSache)
+A new plugin is currently in development and will be released here soon.

 ## Feature